Building multi-platform documentation with DocC

 and xcrun --find docc

 .
-For instance, you can generate a website without first generating a documentation archive:
+For instance, you can generate a website without first generating an archive:

 swift package \